• Marketing Roadmap

 Marketing Roadmap in Practice

-A growing industrial services company had strong demand but unclear positioning.
-The market largely viewed them as a single service provider, even though their most profitable and strategic offerings were underutilized.
-Marketing efforts were active but lacked a clear structure or long term direction.
+A growing industrial services company had strong demand, but unclear positioning.
+The business was largely seen as a single service provider, while its most strategic and profitable offerings remained underused.
+Marketing efforts were active, but lacked structure and long term direction.

 The strategy was organized into four clear focus areas that aligned marketing with business goals: